blockmason/link-workshop/activity4/activity4.md

 > When using a blockhash, timestamp or otherm miner-defined value for randomness, keep in mind a miner has a choice of whether or not to publish a block, and thus to potentially cheat a block.

 ### Re-Entrancy
-> A contract receiving Ether can call back into the initiating contract before the transaction is completing, allowing for multiple calls.
+> A contract receiving Ether can call back into the initiating contract before the transaction is completed, meaning the initiating contract could be interrupted with multiple `withdraw()` calls being before the balance is updated.
 For example:
 ```
-    pragma solidity >=0.4.0 <0.6.0;
+    pragma solidity 0.4.18;

 // THIS CONTRACT CONTAINS A BUG - DO NOT USE
 contract Fund {